President Iohannis to end South American tour with official visit to Argentina

 President Iohannis to end South American tour with official visit to Argentina.

-Romanian President Klaus Iohannis makes an official visit to Argentina on Tuesday, the last leg in his South American tour that will end on Wednesday, told Agerpres.
+Romanian President Klaus Iohannis makes an official visit to Argentina today, the last leg in his South American tour that will end on Wednesday, told Agerpres.

 According to the Romanian Presidential Administration, the main objective of the visit is to identify areas where there are prospects for increasing trade and attracting new investment.